 Similar to DataBar Stacked Omnidirectional, adjacent rows of a DataBar Expanded Stacked barcode are separated with a 3 module high separator pattern and each data row must be at least 34 modules in height.

-The Cognex Mobile Barcode SDK supports DataBar detection, enabling developers to gather relevant workflow and application data.
+The Cognex Mobile Barcode SDK supports DataBar detection, enabling developers to gather relevant workflow and application data into their own barcode scanning apps.
 You can download the SDK for free by registering on the Cognex Mobile Barcode Developer Network.
-Packaged with the consumer product barcodes of EAN, UPC, PDF417, and QR Code, the SDK Consumer Developer License (CDL) lets you deliver a powerful retail experience quickly and easily.
+Packaged with the consumer product barcodes of EAN, UPC, PDF417, and QR Code, the SDK Consumer Developer License (CDL) lets you deliver a powerful retail experience quickly and easily into your barcode scanning apps.
 In addition, the Barcode Scanner SDK supports a broad range of symbologies to meet your growing development needs.